-- There will be sightseeing on foot for both short and extended periods of time - Throughout the tour you will be required to get on and off varying sizes of boats without assistance
+- On several days, there will be sightseeing on foot for extended periods of time including some hiking in Sapa - You will be required to get on and off varying sizes of boats throughout the tour often without assistance. - You will travel by overnight trains to Sapa and back to Hanoi (please see Transport section below for details).

-Of course, our National Escorts and Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.